AriBowe/orb/reactions.md

 causes orb to react with 'awoo', spelt in Discord emoji

 **'owo'**
-causes orb to reaction 'owo', spelt in Discord emoji
+causes orb to react with 'owo', spelt in Discord emoji

+**'orb'**
+causes orb to react with it's profile picture as an emoji

+**'data are'**
+causes orb to react with :nomorethinkin:, because the correct term is 'data is'

 ## New reactions are always in development.
 See a list [here](comingsoon.md)